VoxeLibre/VoxeLibre/README.md

 Finally, any limitations found in Minetest (the game engine) will be written down in the course of development.

+## Other readme files

+* `LICENSE.txt`: The LGPLv2.1 license text
+* `CONTRIBUTING.md`: Information for those who want to contribute
+* `MISSING_ENGINE_FEATURES.md`: List of missing features in Minetest which MineClone 2 would need for improvement

 ## Credits
 There are so many people to list (sorry).